 Pre-heat the oven to 350 degrees Fahrenheit/ 175 degrees Celsius/ Gas Mark 4 and position the rack to the lower third of the oven.

-Prepare an 8" by 3" cake pan or an 8" spring form pan by lining the bottom of the pan with parchment paper.
+Prepare an 8" (20.5cm) by 3" (7.5cm) cake pan or an 8" springform pan and line the bottom of the pan with parchment paper.

 Sift then measure the oat flour.
 Place the oat flour into a medium bowl and add 2 tablespoons of the sugar.
 Thoroughly whisk them together and to remove any clumps.

 In the bowl of a stand mixer, add the remaining sugar, eggs, and salt.
 Using the whisk attachment of your mixer, whip the egg and sugar on high speed until the batter is light and fluffy.
-Depending on your mixer it could take about 4-5 minutes, longer if you are using a hand held mixer.
-Visual clues that the batter is ready: the batter will be very fluffy and a light yellow, the volume will have tripled in size, and distinctive well defined streak marks from the whisk attachment will be visible.
+Depending on your mixer it could take about 4-5 minutes, longer if you are using a handheld mixer.
+2 visual clues that the batter is ready: the batter will be very fluffy and a light yellow.
+Also, the volume will have tripled in size, and distinctive well defined streak marks from the whisk attachment will be visible.

 Right before the egg/sugar mixture is finished being whipped, heat the butter in the microwave until hot, careful to prevent the butter from bubbling.